tom--/yii2-dynamic-ar/README.md

 }
 ```

-### Design principle
+## Design principle

-The design principles of Dynamic AR are:
+The design principle of Dynamic AR is

+> You can read, write and unset model attributes that
+aren't declared anywhere and their values may be structured, i.e. associative arrays.

+More formally

 - When you write to an attribute that isn't
     - a property declared in the model class